Equity & Inclusion Resources

 State University of New York Western Consortium’s Directory of Internships and Fellowships for Native Americans is a resource provided on behalf of members of the Six Nations (Seneca, Cayuga, Tuscarora, Onondaga, Oneida, and Mohawk).

-100+ Great Jobs for People with Disabilities - This guide will show you: 100+ great jobs for people with disabilities, organized by disability, Government jobs for disabled individuals, How to get a job with a disability, Disability jobsites to make your search fast and successful.
+100+ Great Jobs for People with Disabilities - This guide will show you: 100+ great jobs for people with disabilities, organized by disability, government jobs for differently-abled individuals, how to get a job with a disability, and disability job sites to make your search fast and successful.